Setting up a cooperative

 If you are under the age of 18, you cannot set up a cooperative or work as a member of the Board of Directors or as a Managing Director.
 You can, however, be a member of an active cooperative.
 In this case, your parent or guardian you must give their consent.
 The parent or guardian must also be authorised by the Digital and Population Data Services Agency to purchase shares for you.

 Minors working in a student cooperation do not require a guardianship authority, but you should always check the Digital and Population Data Services Agency's position on the case.

-Please note that even a company or other organisation may establish a cooperative.
+Even a company or other organisation may establish a cooperative.

 Initial capital is needed for the establishment of a cooperative and the commencement of its business activities.
 The amount depends on factors such as the number of members, line of business and need for money in the initial phase of business operations.
-This can be collected from the founding members of the cooperative, for example, as a subscription price for shares.
+Initial capital can be collected from the founding members of the cooperative, for example, as a subscription price for shares.

 Each founding member of the cooperative is obliged to subscribe to a share and pay the subscription price as agreed in the Memorandum of Association.
 The price is the same for everybody.

 Subscription prices paid by the members will form the share capital.
 No minimum amount has been designated for the share capital.